viktor-nikolov/MicroBlaze-DDR3-tutorial/README.md

 #### Let me provide a few comments on what we see in the final diagram:

 - Everything is clocked by the 200 MHz clock from the Clocking Wizard except the ram_interconnect AXI Master interface, i.e., the interface connecting ram_interconnect and MIG.
-  This interface must be clocked by the output ui_clk from the MIG (in our case it is ¼ of the DDR3 RAM clock, i.e. 81.25 MHz).
+  This interface must be clocked by the output ui_clk from the MIG (in our case, it is ¼ of the DDR3 RAM clock, i.e., 81.25 MHz).

 > [!IMPORTANT]
-> Please understand that in this design I'm "overclocking" AXI GPIO and AXI UART Lite IPs.
+> Please understand that in this design, I'm "overclocking" AXI GPIO and AXI UART Lite IPs.
 Documentation for these IPs states that on the slowest speed grade Artix-7 (which is the one used on the Arty A7 board), the maximum AXI clock is 120 MHz.
 See AXI GPIO Product Guide [PG144](https://docs.xilinx.com/v/u/en-US/pg144-axi-gpio), [Table 2-1](https://docs.amd.com/pdf-viewer?file=https%3A%2F%2Fdocs.amd.com%2Fapi%2Fkhub%2Fdocuments%2F0c0ItRCmnYkoHpcYUCPkEA%2Fcontent%3FFt-Calling-App%3Dft%252Fturnkey-portal%26Ft-Calling-App-Version%3D4.3.29%26filename%3Dpg144-axi-gpio.pdf#G5.306784).
 > Nevertheless, by chance, in this case, the AXI GPIO manages to run at 200 MHz.
 This is absolutely not guaranteed in other designs.
 >
 > **Warning:** I experienced that **AXI Quad SPI doesn't run well above 120 MHz**.
 In [another design of mine](https://github.com/viktor-nikolov/ILI9488-Xilinx/tree/main/sample_project_files/MicroBlaze_DDR3_AXI-GPIO_AXI-SPI), which uses AXI SPI, I had to clock the Master AXI interfaces of perif_interconnect at 120 MHz and MicroBlaze at 160 MHz to get AXI SPI working 100% reliably.